Hijack1818/petAssignmentGitHub/README.md

 Pet Management API
 This Spring Boot application provides a simple Pet Management API with endpoints for creating, updating, retrieving, and deleting pet records.
 It interacts with an external Pet Store API for data operations.

+To get start just clone this and open with your favourit ide (prefered: Spring boot tool suit)

 Endpoints